-18.17 Credit Risk
+28.16 Credit Risk

 Investments may be adversely affected if any of the institutions with which money is deposited suffers insolvency or other financial difficulties (default).
-Credit risk also arises from the uncertainty about an issuer's ultimate repayment of principal and interest for bond or other debt instrument investments.
+Credit risk also arises from the uncertainty about the ultimate repayment of principal and interest for bond or other debt instrument investments.
 The entire deposit or purchase price of the debt instrument is at risk of loss if there is no recovery after default.
 The risk of default is usually greatest with bonds and debt instruments that are classed as 'sub-investment' grade.

-18.18 Settlement Risk
+28.17 Settlement Risk

 All security investments are transacted through brokers who have been approved by the Investment Manager as an acceptable counterparty.
 The list of approved brokers is reviewed regularly.
-There is a risk of loss if a counterparty fails to perform its financial or other obligations to the Fund, for example, the possibility that a counterparty may default, by failing to make payments due, or make payments in a timely manner.
-If settlement never occurs the loss incurred by the Fund will be the difference between the price of the original contract and the price of the replacement contract, or, in the case where the contract is not replaced the absolute value of the contract at the time it is voided.
-Furthermore, in some markets 'Delivery versus Payment' may not be possible in which case the absolute value of the contract is at risk if the Fund meets its settlement obligations but the counterparty fails before meeting its obligations.
+There is a risk of loss if a counterparty fails to perform its financial or other obligations to the Company, for example, the possibility that a counterparty may default, by failing to make payments due, or make payments in a timely manner.
+If settlement never occurs the loss incurred by the Company will be the difference between the price of the original contract and the price of the replacement contract, or, in the case where the contract is not replaced the absolute value of the contract at the time it is voided.
+Furthermore, in some markets 'Delivery versus Payment' may not be possible in which case the absolute value of the contract is at risk if the Company meets its settlement obligations but the counterparty fails before meeting its obligations.

-18.19 Custody Risk
+28.18 Custody Risk

-Assets of the Fund are kept by the custodian and investors are exposed to the risk of the custodian not being able to fully meet its obligation to restitute in a short time frame all of the assets of the Fund in the case of bankruptcy of the custodian.
-Securities of the Fund will normally be identified in the custodian's books as belonging to the Fund and segregated from other assets of the custodian which mitigates but does not exclude the risk of non restitution in case of bankruptcy.
-However, no such segregation applies to cash which increases the risk of non restitution in case of bankruptcy.
-The custodian does not keep all the assets of the Fund itself but uses a network of sub-custodians which are not part of the same group of companies as the custodian.
+Assets of the Company are kept by the custodian and investors are exposed to the risk of the custodian not being able to fully meet its obligation to restitute in a short time frame all of the assets of the Company in the case of bankruptcy of the custodian.
+Securities of the Company will normally be identified in the custodian's books as belonging to the Company and segregated from other assets of the custodian which mitigates but does not exclude the risk of non-restitution in case of bankruptcy.
+However, no such segregation applies to cash which increases the risk of non-restitution in case of bankruptcy.
+The custodian does not keep all the assets of the Company itself but uses a network of sub-custodians which are not part of the same group of companies as the custodian.
 Investors are exposed to the risk of bankruptcy of the sub-custodians in the same manner as they are to the risk of bankruptcy of the custodian.

 A Fund may invest in markets where custodial and/or settlement systems are not fully developed.
-The assets of the Fund that are traded in such markets and which have been entrusted to such sub-custodians may be exposed to risk in circumstances where the custodian will have no liability.
+The assets of the Company that are traded in such markets and which have been entrusted to such sub-custodians may be exposed to risk in circumstances where the custodian will have no liability.

-18.20 Tax Risk
+28.19 Tax Risk

-Tax laws, currently in place, may change in the future which could affect the value of the Fund's and therefore the shareholders investments.
-Refer to the section headed 'Taxation' in the prospectus for further details about the taxation of the fund.
+Tax laws, currently in place, may change in the future which could affect the value of the Company's and therefore the shareholder's investments.
+Refer to the Section headed 'Taxation' in the Prospectus for further details about the taxation of the Company.

-18.21 Inflation Risk
+28.20 Inflation Risk